thibaultcha/lua-resty-busted/README.md

 ### License

 Work licensed under the MIT License.
-Please check [Olivine-Labs/busted][busted] for the license of the underlying, actual testing framework.
+Please check [Olivine-Labs/busted][busted] for the license of the underlying, actual testing framework, and [OpenResty/lua-resty-cli](https://github.com/openresty/resty-cli) for the license of the interpreter.

 [busted]: https://github.com/Olivine-Labs/busted
 [resty-cli]: https://github.com/openresty/resty-cli